giovanni-lucarelli/pytoolbox/README.md

 ```
 for GSL.

-Here's a clearer and more concise version of the instructions:

----

 ### Building the bindings via CMake

 To build both the modules (default behavior), run the following commands from the project's root directory: